iafonov/iafonov.github.com/blog/deailing-with-slow-test-suite-statistics-to-the-rescue.markdown

   <img style="padding-bottom: 15px; padding-top: 15px" src="http://i.imgur.com/ixIT5.jpg">
 </a>

-In most cases if you're using cucumber as it should be used i.e. you're covering the most critical paths of userflow it means that even if one scenario is failing - your application is broken and it shouldn't go live.
+In most cases if you're using cucumber (or any other acceptance test framework) as it should be used i.e. you're covering the most critical paths of user flow it means that even if one scenario is failing - your application is broken and it shouldn't go live.

 In the application I'm working on now we have ~150 scenarios and we are using selenium as a test driver.
 It means that we have quite realistic tests, slow running time and rare but very annoying random failures.
 The running time of test suite is close to 30 minutes and usually developers run only a small relevant subset of cucumber tests before committing to repository leaving the job of running the whole test suite to a Jenkins CI.